-Republicans have launched the biggest attack on America’s public lands since President Ronald Reagan gave political legitimacy to the Sagebrush Rebellion by appointing James Watt Secretary of the Interior in 1981.
+America’s public lands are a unique and popular political creation, but Republicans have launched their biggest attack on them since President Ronald Reagan gave legitimacy to the Sagebrush Rebellion by appointing James Watt Secretary of the Interior in 1981.

-Earlier this year they passed nonbinding budget resolutions in the U.S. Senate and House that suggested privatizing public lands by giving them to the states.
+Earlier this year Congressional Republicans passed nonbinding budget resolutions in the U.S. Senate and House that suggested privatizing public lands by giving them to the states.
 And Republican legislatures in several Western states have passed measures promoting the distribution of federal lands to the states.
 This new assault is being supported by the American Lands Council, with support from the American Legislative Exchange Council (ALEC), a conservative think tank supported by the Koch brothers.
-ALEC recently released a disingenuous report which claims the states would be better environmental stewards of the Western public lands managed by the Bureau of Land Management (BLM) and the Forest Service, while simultaneously increasing their economic production.

 Smokey Bear Was Wrong

+The most prevalent commercial activity on Western public lands is cattle ranching.
+The supporters of the transfer of public lands to the states claim that states would be “superior” environmental stewards of public lands.
+But the Western states have very poor reputations when it comes to managing grazing on state lands.
 The Arizona State Land Department, for instance, manages approximately 9.2 million acres of State Trust lands and the vast majority of it is leased to ranchers for livestock grazing.
-The department does little to implement livestock management plans and the state’s grazing lands are widely considered to be in poorer shape than local grazing allotments administered by the BLM and Forest Service.
-In fact, the department has such a bad reputation in regards to livestock management that in the 1980s it willingly participated in land exchanges which traded hundreds of thousands of acres of environmentally sensitive state lands to the BLM because everyone understood that the federal agency would do a better job of protecting them.
-(And they have.)
+The department does little to implement livestock management plans and the state’s grazing lands are widely considered to be in worse shape than local grazing allotments administered by the federal Bureau of Land Management (BLM) and Forest Service.
+In fact, the department has such a bad reputation regarding livestock management that in the 1980s thousands of acres of environmentally sensitive state lands were traded to the BLM to try and protect them.

 Special natural places on federal land began to be set aside when the Yellowstone Act of 1872 created Yellowstone National Park, the world’s first national park.
 The Forest Reserve Act of 1891 allowed federal land to be set aside to establish national forest reserves to preserve important watersheds by requiring controlled timber cutting.
 In 1905 the Forest Service was created to manage these lands, now called National Forests.